zhannakhuranova/NN-from-scratch-/README.md

-Simple perceptron NN model from Scratch in C++ language;
+Simple perceptron NN model from Scratch in C++ language.
-Sigmoid activation function was used for classification problem solving In the end, create a "hello.dat" file in the end, which you couild plot via Gnuplot.
+Sigmoid activation function was used for classification problem solving.
+In the end, create a "hello.dat" file, which you couild plot via Gnuplot.